sathishvj/gencmd-go/README.md

 # gencmd
 Generate cmd line arguments from the terminal itself.

-You're on your terminal and you're trying to recall the right command line arguments.
+You're on your terminal typing out a command and you're trying, unsuccessfully, to recall the right cmd line arguments.
 What's your workflow then?
 Shift to your browser, run a search, click through multiple links, read through multiple pages, and then finally find the right command line arguments?
 That's distracting.
 With `gencmd` your workflow continues in the command line itself.

 Uses Google's PaLM API.

 ### Examples
 These are generated.
 So you might see different results.
 ```
-gencmd -n 5 -t 0.9 -v convert the first 10 seconds of an mp4 video into a gif
+gencmd -n 5 -t 0.9 convert the first 10 seconds of an mp4 video into a gif

-Suggestions:
 ffmpeg -ss 00:00:10 -i input.mp4 -vcodec gif -pix_fmt rgb24 -t 00:00:10 output.gif
 ffmpeg -ss 00:00:00 -i input.mp4 -t 00:00:10 -vf "scale=320:-1,fps=25,format=gif" output.gif
 ffmpeg -ss 00:00:10 -i input.mp4 -vf "fps=10,scale=320:-1" output.gif